Adan1210/Swgo_Scripts/README.md

 # SWGO Scripts
-- Scripts for reconstruction of Energy in SWGO with Machine Learning.
+- Scripts for reconstruction of Energy in SWGO with Deep Learning using the data of SWGO's server, creating images and training a model to predict the energy of a given image.
-- Horna was here